 Hidden deep into the mountains near the North Korean border was a winter festival.
 This wasn’t just any winter festival mind you; it had thousands of lights the glowed just brightly enough to give me a feeling of magic and contentment, almost like I was in a dream.

 Fast forward a few years to 2013, and I was excited to find Koziar’s Christmas Village, as it reminded me so much of this great memory.
-I was fortunate enough to visit for the second time in 2016, this time accompanied by my two-year-old son and wife.
+I was fortunate enough to visit for the second time recently, this time accompanied by my two-year-old son and wife.

 In 1948, William Koziar began decorating his farm, then known as Spring Lake Dairy Farm, for the enjoyment of his family.
 However, despite being located for from town along a dirt road, his display began to become very well known in the local area and people would drive out into the countryside of Berks County to see it.
 Eventually, people began knocking on the farmhouse door asking to get a closer look.

 As the display began to grow from the house and barn to the surrounding fields, Koziar decided to open it up to visitors for a small fee.

 Since then, Koziar’s Christmas Village has grown to become one of the best holiday attractions in Pennsylvania, attracting tens of thousands of visitors every year from all over the world.
 However, despite this growth, the village is still run by the Koziar family and the attraction still centers around their old farmhouse and dairy barn in Bernville, PA.

 Koziar’s opens shortly after sunset from early November through early January.
 Driving up to Koziar’s after dark is a magical experience in itself and very much reminded me of my fond memories of that festival in South Korea.